mellow-ayaya/BagCustomizer_for_ElvUI/README.md

 ## Getting Started
 1. **Try the Default Theme**: It should already be applied to your bags automatically
-2. **Explore More Themes**: Check out the "Themes and Profiles" tab for more pre-made designs
+2. **Explore More Themes**: Type /bcfe in chat and check out the "Themes and Profiles" tab for more pre-made designs
 3. **Customize Everything**: Use the "Advanced" tab to fine-tune specific elements
 4. **Save Your Creations**: Once you're happy with your settings, save them as a theme